Please note: As of July 1, 2014 Cheshire Smiles is now located in their new location at Dental Health Works, 69V Island Street, Keene.

 Unfortunately, too many children in the Monadnock Region were going without regular dental care and consequently were living with dental disease.
 Thus, in 1996, Cheshire Smiles, a project of The Council for a Healthier Community, was conceived and began providing access to dental care for children in kindergarten through third grade in public schools throughout Cheshire County.

 At one time, Cheshire Smiles was one of only a handful of school-based dental programs in New Hampshire.
 Dental professionals and members of the hospital and school communities supported Cheshire Smiles in its infancy and their support continues today.
-Cheshire Smiles has become a model for some of the 20 public health school-based dental programs in the state.
+Cheshire Smiles has become a model for some of the 20-plus public health school-based dental programs in the state.

-- 1,567 children received dental health screenings
+- More than 23,000 children received screenings